kpwags/kpwags.11ty/src/posts/2022/08/15/welcome-to-the-rss-club.md

   - RSS
 ---

+*This post is for the [Secret RSS Club Readers](https://kpwags.com/posts/2022/08/15/welcome-to-the-rss-club).*
+<!-- excerpt -->

 If you're reading this, you're part of the RSS club!
-<!-- excerpt -->

 This means that you've subscribed to the RSS feed for my blog.
 Every once in a while I'll write a post that is only available via my RSS feed.
 Consider it your semi-exclusive content.